Create form fields

 after each of them.

-A text field widget can be created by downloading the PDF and running the following snippet:
+A text field can be created by downloading the PDF and running the following snippet:

 from PyPDFForm import PdfWrapper